drewsonne/cfn-json-to-yaml/README.md

 # cfnjsontoyaml
-Convert JSON CloudFormation templates to YAML.
+Convert JSON CloudFormation templates to the new YAML syntax.
+This includes converting all `Fn::*` and `Ref` JSON functions to `!*` yaml node type functions.

-This would automatically convert `Fn::Join` functions to `!Sub`, and do its best to take advantage of the new tags.
+In addition, cfnjsontoyaml tries to make a best guess at when `Fn::Join` functions should automatically be converted to `!Sub`.

 ## Usage
 `cfn-json-to-yaml` reads either from standard in, or takes the first